Pharmacovigilance: China

 China's economy is anticipated to pass Japan to become second in the ranking of individual countries' in pharmaceutical purchases by 2015, and so its pharmacovigilance regulation will become increasing important; China's regulation of pharmacovigilance is through its National Center for Adverse Drug Reaction Monitoring, under China's Ministry of Health.

 India

 In India, the pharmacovigilance regulatory authority is the Indian Pharmacopoeia Commission, with a National Coordination Centre under the Pharmacovigilance Program of India (PvPI), in the Ministry of Health and Family Welfare.
 Scientists working on pharmacovigilance share their experiences, findings, innovative ideas and researches during the annual meeting of Society of Pharmacovigilance, India.

 Iraq

 In Iraq, pharmacovigilance is regulated by the Iraqi Pharmacovigilance Center of the Iraqi Ministry of Health.

 Japan

 In Japan, with ~12% of all global 2011 pharmaceutical expenditures, pharmacovigilance matters are regulated by the Pharmaceuticals and Medical Devices Agency and the Ministry of Health, Labour, and Welfare.

 South Korea

 The Republic of Korea, with ~1% of all global 2011 pharmaceutical expenditures, pharmacovigilance matters are regulated in South Korea by the Ministry of Food and Drug Safety.

+Saudi Arabia

+The Saudi Food and Drug Authority (SFDA) is an independent agency of the Kingdom of Saudi Arabia, whose objective is to ensure the safety of food and pharmaceutical products for the nation.
+Regulated products include pharmaceutical products, biotechnology products, medical devices, herbal medicines, nutraceuticals, cosmetics, food and food supplements, as well as veterinary products and animal feed.
+The Authority is responsible for monitoring and assessing these items in its own laboratories or in the laboratories of other organizations, and for raising consumer awareness on all matters concerning food, drugs, medical devices and all related goods and preparations.